slazarov/python-bittrex-websocket/README.md

 Use your imagination.

 # Notices
-17/03/2018
+**27/03/2018**

+Bittrex has published officicial beta [documentation](https://github.com/Bittrex/beta).

+**17/03/2018**

 I have just released a new [SignalR client](https://github.com/slazarov/python-signalr-client) based on asyncio.
 I plan to replace the existing one that uses gevent.
-The main implications are that support is going to transition to Python3.4+ because asyncio does not support lower versions.
+The main implications are that support is going to transition to Python3.5+ because asyncio does not support lower versions.

 # Road map
+* Implementation of new changes with respect to the published official documentation.
+* Development of new improved async version of the socket.
 * Socket reconnection handling

     ~~* Implemented but experimental~~